 Roger Federer is undoubtedly one of Rolex’s most prominent and important brand ambassadors.
 Currently ranked world No. 4, the Swiss superstar has won 20 Grand Slam titles and holds the record for the most wins at Wimbledon.
-And he invariably wears a Rolex when he’s photographed hoisting yet another trophy – a tradition which began in 2009, when Federer broke Pete Sampras’ all-time Grand Slam record at Wimbledon.
+And he invariably wears a Rolex watch when he’s photographed hoisting yet another trophy – a tradition which began in 2009, when Federer broke Pete Sampras’ all-time Grand Slam record at Wimbledon.

 Among the various Rolex watches that Roger Federer has been spotted wearing is a “Batman” GMT-Master II on an Oyster bracelet.